anandpathak/candra/README.md

 A CLI tool to simplify the process of ssh into ec2 instances.

-    When DevOps don't know that reboot exist in aws and always stop and starts the server.
-    When you have too many servers to work with, especially when you need to configure them manually.
-    When you get frustrated with always changing the server list.

 ### Candra CLI tools will help in running ssh to ec2 servers.